-We like that this boat grills model comes with a warming rack for added cooking convenience when you grill on your boat.
+We like that this boat grill model comes with a warming rack for added cooking convenience when you grill on your boat.

-Each Magma boat grills model comes with a one-year warranty from the date of purchase, and this warranty protects you from any manufacturing defects or similar issues.
+Each Magma boat grill model comes with a one-year warranty from the date of purchase, and this warranty protects you from any manufacturing defects or similar issues.

 - Sealed lid thermometer

 - Snap-out radiant plate for even temperature control

 - Short warranty period

 11 - Camco Kuuma Premium Stainless Steel Kettle Gas Grill